 Q: How competitive is the abstract submission process?

 We typically receive abstracts that are well-written and based on high-quality research.
-In recent years, we have received 180-220 submissions.
-Based on the quality of the submissions, and taking into consideration both programming goals and space constraints, we typically accept between 100 and 115 abstracts for inclusion in the final program.
+In recent years, we have received many more abstract submissions than we can include in the program.
+Based on the quality of the submissions, and taking into consideration both programming goals and space constraints, we typically accept between 100 and 130 abstracts for inclusion in the final program.

 Q: That sounds competitive.
 Do you think I should submit an abstract?